Rbcum/gloggcat/README.md

 # gloggcat
-Double-click to open log file in the powerful glogg tool.
+One click to view log in the powerful glogg tool.

 <img src="website/Screenshot.png" width="420"/>